 Oops!
-Twenty minutes later I was drowning in a deluge of followup questions, unsolicited advice, and redundant messages while still lacking the one piece of information I had – so I thought – very clearly asked for.
-I most certainly felt loved and supported, which was nice.
-But by the time I was done fielding everyone’s responses, I had nearly exhausted my plan’s monthly message allotment in just a single day.
+Twenty minutes later I was drowning in a deluge of followup questions, unsolicited advice, and redundant messages.
+I most certainly felt loved and supported, which was nice, but I had nearly exhausted my plan’s monthly allotment in just a single day.
 My carefully crafted message, it seems, was not so clear after all.

-I had switched from a SPOT Gen 3 to my InReach Mini a few years ago when I started taking longer solo bikepacking and hiking trips.
-The custom message feature was the deciding factor.
+I switched from a SPOT Gen 3 to my InReach Mini a few years ago when I started taking longer solo bikepacking and hiking trips.
+Two-way custom messaging was the deciding factor.
 I liked knowing I could communicate details to search and rescue if needed in an emergency, or exchange a few texts with my husband after a tough or exciting day.

 Overall I love my InReach.
 Its cheerful orange presence comforts me when I’m alone somewhere wild and far from home.
 But as I learned that day in Oregon, the limited bandwidth of custom messages can complicate things.

 Learning how to use a Garmin InReach Mini goes beyond just knowing which buttons to push.
 You need to think about your communication plan and bring your contacts into the loop, or risk frustration, unnecessary worry, and unexpected costs.

 In this post I’ll explain the basics of how messaging works on a Garmin InReach Mini, and how to use it without driving your contacts – and yourself – crazy.

 As a quick summary, the InReach Mini has three main features:

 - Emergency “SOS” button: contact search and rescue in case of life-threatening emergency